scnwwu/vscode-sas-extension/README.md

 ### Snippets

-The extension defines a lot of snippets for sas funcitons and procecures to help users input SAS code blocks.
+The extension defines a lot of snippets for SAS functions and procedures to help users input SAS code blocks.
 You can type the name of a function or procedure directly to show them.
-The first line of the below picture is a snippet.
+The first line in the following screenshot is a snippet.

 <img src="doc/images/Snippets.PNG"/>